 Talent placing the sample in a centrifuge and setting the parameters.
 AUTHORS: Please perform any 1 centrifugation step since this is only for demonstration

-After passing the resulting filtrate through a 0.8 micrometer filter, centrifuge at 4,000 g for 15 minutes centrifuge at 4,000 g for 15 minutes to concentrate the medium [1-TXT].
+After passing the resulting supernatant filtrate through a 0.8 micrometer filter, centrifuge at 4,000 g for 15 minutes centrifuge at 4,000 g for 15 minutes to concentrate the medium [1-TXT].

-Talent loading the filtered sample into an ultrafiltration unit and centrifuging at 4,000 g.
+Talent centrifuges the ultrafiltration unit containing the sample loading the filtered sample into an ultrafiltration unit and centrifuging at 4,000 g.
 TXT: Final volume: 0.5 mL

 Load the concentrated sample onto a size exclusion chromatography column connected to an automatic fraction collector and collect fractions F1 through F8 [1].